shutterstock/public-api-javascript-sdk/docs/EditorialImagesApi.md

-  'username': "aUniqueUsername", // String | Filter licenses by username of licensee 'start_date': new Date("2021-03-29T13:25:13.521Z"), // Date | Show licenses created on or after the specified date 'end_date': new Date("2021-03-29T13:25:13.521Z"), // Date | Show licenses created before the specified date 'download_availability': "all" // String | Filter licenses by download availability };
+  'username': "aUniqueUsername", // String | Filter licenses by username of licensee 'start_date': new Date("2021-03-29T13:25:13.521Z"), // Date | Show licenses created on or after the specified date 'end_date': new Date("2021-03-29T13:25:13.521Z"), // Date | Show licenses created before the specified date 'download_availability': "all", // String | Filter licenses by download availability 'team_history': false // Boolean | Set to true to see license history for all members of your team.
+};

 api.getEditorialImageLicenseList(queryParams)